 - Arts+Architecture ProFiles (AAP), which includes profiles of designers, architects, craftspeople, studios, workshops, etc. covered by DAR, and

-- ReView, a new service aiming to digitize significant decorative and fine arts journals published in Europe and the USA during the nineteenth and early twentieth centuries, making them available for the first time in a searchable form online.
+- ReView, a service aiming to digitize significant decorative and fine arts journals published in Europe and the USA during the nineteenth and early twentieth centuries, making them available for the first time in a searchable form online.

 - Research Sources: Posters, which contains extensive information on Poster Design.